urgap/urgap/README.rst

 tool making pipeline development independent from business logic and data storage, while offering standardized logging and execution, which makes monitoring and debugging easy.

+an interface thus can be plugged into any existing processes and finally global data lineages.

 |build-status-azure|

    :alt: ADO CI status